 - Always allow for extra testing time.
 Email client issues can really blow out your schedule.

-- Improving an email programme is a never-ending process.
+- Improving an email program is a never-ending process.
 There’s always room to iterate, such as by A/B testing content and subject lines.

 Many thanks to Agata, Tim and Stig for discussing both the motivations and process behind our email newsletter redesign.
 Our previous discussions on workflow – from the informal, to Atlassian’s structured process – have always lead to interesting community discussions, so I’d like to take the opportunity to turn this over to you.